Teenagers rescue drowning man in Blanchisseuse

 Just a few days after completing a basic lifesaving course with the North Central Regional Health Authority (NCRHA), 17-year-old Soriah Estrada became a local hero in Blanchisseuse after she saved a drowning man on Marianne Beach, not far from her home.

-According to a statement from the NCRHA, Soriah and two friends went to the beach to relax last Wednesday morning, when she observed a man struggling in the water.
+According to a statement from the NCRHA, Soriah and two friends went to the beach to relax on July 18, 2018, when she observed a man struggling in the water.

 When the man disappeared underwater, she and her friends sprang into action.
 The teens borrowed a bodyboard from some people on the beach and they went into the water to help the swimmer.